French Riviera Travel Guide

 How to Travel Around the French Riviera

-Traveling around the French Riviera is super easy!
-There are great rail links between all the towns and tickets are generally very cheap.
-There are also public buses but roads can be busy at peak times on the coastal roads.
-Additionally, hiring a car can give you the freedom to explore hidden corners of the French Riviera but make sure to factor in the costs of parking in the cities and towns (this can be expensive).
+Traveling around the French Riviera is super easy by car but also via public transport.
+There are great rail links between all the towns and tickets are generally very cheap (Find train tickets).
+There are public buses but roads can be busy at peak times on the coastal roads.
+Additionally, hiring a car can give you the freedom to explore hidden corners of the French Riviera but make sure to factor in the costs of parking in the cities and towns.

 Best Time to Travel to the French Riviera